How to Open a Slot Machine Business in Illinois

 Like any industry, the slot machine industry has its own special terminology, abbreviations, and other shorthand.

 Video gaming, video gambling, and video slots.
-These all refer to exactly the same thing, namely, the slot machine industry itself.
+These all refer to exactly the same thing, namely, the video slot machine industry itself.
 The Video Gaming Act calls it video gaming while players often call the machines video slots.

 The Illinois Gaming Board (IGB) is the State regulatory agency that oversees all aspects of gambling.
 Appointed by the Governor and confirmed by the Senate, its five members oversee all aspects of gambling in the State including licensing.
 They have a large staff including investigators, attorneys, enforcement agents, and financial and licensing personnel.